bandada-infra/bandada/apps/docs/docs/tutorials/dashboard/manage.md

 ![Remove members using checkbox](../../../static/img/tutorial/deletemember-checkbox.png)

-- Click on the option button to the right of the member ID, then click on `Remove`.
+- Clicking on the option button to the right of the member ID, then clicking on `Remove`.

 ![Remove members using option](../../../static/img/tutorial/deletemember-option.png)